 Our program is differentiated from other top Ph.D. programs in a number of ways.
 The faculty expertise spans a broad theoretical base - encompassing economics, psychology, sociology, political science and statistics - with an inclination toward strong training in methods.
 We believe that this combination is required to produce well-trained students who will be able to grow intellectually over the course of their careers and, more immediately, obtain an academic appointment at a top business school.
-This allows students to select a level of analysis for their dissertation that conforms to their interests and strengths while also allowing them to conduct research on the cutting edge of interesting questions in strategy, innovation and decision-making.
+This allows students to select a level of analysis for their dissertation that conforms to their interests and strengths while also allowing them to conduct research on the cutting edge of interesting questions in strategy.

 One or two advanced doctoral seminars are usually offered each year.
 Until advancement to candidacy, students will enroll in all seminar courses offered by faculty.
 Doctoral students may enroll in courses in the Anderson School or elsewhere on campus to develop the substantive background needed to complete a dissertation in their area of interest.
-These include, but are not limited to, finance, entrepreneurship, innovation and technology, game theory, stochastic processes and their applications, statistics, organizational behavior, economic sociology, psychology, behavioral decision-making, marketing, operations, law and political science.
+These include, but are not limited to, finance, entrepreneurship, innovation and technology, game theory, statistics, organizational behavior, economic sociology, psychology, behavioral decision-making, marketing, operations, law and political science.

-In addition to an econometrics examination, students sit for a field examination administered by the Strategy area faculty.
+Students sit for a field examination administered by the Strategy area faculty.
 Regardless of their initial preparation for the Ph.D. program, students must sit for and pass the field examination by the end of the third year in the program.
 It is expected that most students will pass these exams one year before the respective deadlines.

 UCLA Anderson has an active faculty seminar series which are open to the public.
 Distinguished researchers from other universities present recent work.
 The Strategy area hosts several of these colloquia each term.
 For a list of past and future speakers, click here.